RemyG/remyg.ovh/site/blog/_posts/2013-07-24-include-propelorm-in-a-php-project.md

 ## DB schema creation

 The DB schema is defined in the file ```myproject/application/schema.xml```.
-You can find on the PropelORM documentation everything you need to build your DB schema: [creation of the file](http://propelorm.org/documentation/02-buildtime.html#describing-your-database-as-xml-schema) and [schema format](http://propelorm.org/reference/schema.html).
+You can find on the PropelORM documentation everything you need to build your DB schema: [creation of the file](http://propelorm.org/documentation/02-buildtime.html#describing-your-database-as-xml-schema) and *schema format*.

 ## Code generation